pingidentity/pingidentity-server-profiles/minimal/pingfederate/instance/README.md

 # Purpose
-This directory provides a minimal PingFederate installation using PingDirectory as the LDAP provider.The directory layout within the 'instance' directory needs to mirror the structure of the pingfederate directory within the PingFederate install as its contents overlays that of the vanilla installation.

-This configuration is compatible with PingFederate Version 10.

-# Parameters
-The following environment variables are used to configure PingFederate

-## bin/run.properties

-OPERATIONAL_MODE: Used to select the operational mode for this instance, see run.properties for details.

-## server/default/conf/log4j2.xml

-PF_LOG_LEVEL: Set the loging level for PingFederate, this is read via native log4j code and does not need substitution.

-## bin/ldap.properties

-LDAP_PASSWORD::q

-USER_BASE_DN:
+This directory contains the data that is required to customize PingFederate containers to taste.
+The file system structure must follow that of a PingFederate instance.
+These files are laid over a vanilla installation of PingFederate.

+The files in instance/server/default/conf are configured to support clustering PingFederate using the DNS_PING mechanism which was introduced in PingFederate Version 10.
+These files are comparible with running a standalone PingFederate 10 instance but will break earlier versions of PingFederate due to an imcompatible change to hivemodule.xml.